 If the knowledge base route fails keep in mind that a regular old Google search might also help.
 GoDaddy is so big and popular that many sites and YouTube channels write articles with fixes for problems specific to GoDaddy.

 When that kind of research isn’t in the cards, GoDaddy also offers live chat, 24/7 phone support, and responses to support issues on social media.

 GoDaddy have frequent sales, where prices for shared hosting with the Economy plan start at as low as $2.99 per month when you sign up for 3 years.
 After that initial period the price goes up to $7.99 per month.
 The Deluxe plan has an introductory price of $4.99 per month, and Ultimate is $5.99.

 That’s quite a bit more expensive than Bluehost or HostGator, where prices start under $3.
 That extra cost could be worth it, however, for anyone that wants to use GoDaddy’s user friendly website builder.

-GoDaddy’s dedicated WordPress hosting for higher-traffic blogs has an introductory price of $4 per month ($9 after the initial period), and Deluxe and Ultimate plans with starter prices at $6 and $10 respectively.
-There’s also a Developer plan for up to five websites that starts at $15 per month.
+GoDaddy’s dedicated WordPress hosting for higher-traffic blogs has an introductory price of $4.99 per month ($9.99 after the initial period), and Deluxe and Ultimate plans with starter prices at $7.99 and $9.99 respectively.
+There’s also an Ultimate plan for two websites that starts at $9.99 per month, and the Pro 5+ plan for 5 to 50 websites which starts at just $24.99 per month.